drdrej/artefactjs-loader/README.md

 artefactjs-loader
 =================

-extension for artefactjs to load jsons - abstraction of loading json with meta-data.
+EXPERIMENTAL: extension for artefactjs to load jsons - abstraction of loading json with meta-data.